 Lynda Richtsmeier Cyr, PhD, LP

-, Integrative Clinical Psychologist; Consultant; Clinical Instructor of Pediatrics, University of Minnesota School of Medicine; part-time faculty, College of Mind-Body Medicine, Saybrook University
+, Integrative Clinical Psychologist and Consultant; Senior Clinical Supervisor, Center for Mind Body Medicine; Core Faculty, National Pediatric Hypnosis Training Institute; Former Clinical Instructor of Pediatrics, University of Minnesota School of Medicine; and part-time faculty, College of Mind-Body Medicine, Saybrook University.

 Robert Rothstein, MS